ss1611/CS220-AU-portfolio-1/README.md

 - ~~Practice referencing in Chicago style in regards to videos/articles on generations, V+R continuum and Prensky's model from 2001; book appointment with librarian for liason.~~
 - ~~Receive peer/teacher feedback on the essay draft for improvements.~~
 - Start to make digital copies of V + R maps to add to website in the future.
-- Edit index.md file so that it is my information displayed.
+- ~~Edit index.md file so that it is my information displayed.~~
 - Learn how to add images and hyperlinks to index.md file.
-- Start to make a draft regarding the format of the Sociology website.
+- Start to make a draft regarding the format of the Sociology website - definitely  insert images from the year 11 bake sale.
 <br>